 You may be eligible for disability benefits if you’ve had surgery or received other treatment at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).
-You must meet one of the requirements listed below.
+You must meet one of these requirements.

 If you had surgery, both of these must be true for you:

 - The surgery required a recovery time of at least one month or reports show that the surgery or treatment was for a service-connected disability, and

 - The surgery resulted in severe issues, like: